CoreSoft2/desktop/resources/config/README.txt

-This directory will contain the configurations files for VPN.ht
+This directory will contain the configurations files for Pivot Security